 When I came across a recipe for Macaroni and Cheese that had a head of cauliflower hidden in the sauce, how could I resist?
 I love the idea of “stealth veggies” and try to take advantage of sneaking extra vegetables in any dish I can.

 Mark Bittman came up with this idea (I know him best from his book “How to Cook Everything” and his Ted Talks.)
 I was a bit ambivalent the first time I tried the recipe, but tinkered a bit, and I think you’ll be surprised at how good it is.
-One caveat: I probably would rather eat a mac’n’cheese full of cheese and cream…but I don’t, at least not very often, because I care about what I eat.
-That being said?
-This is a surprisingly good substitute!
+That being said, I’d probably rather have this Ultimate Macaroni & Cheese, but this is a great, healthier, option.

 Even if you don’t care for cauliflower, you’ll probably like this – my teenager wolfed it down with no clue that cauliflower was included in the recipe.
 The cauliflower actually has a bit of a bite that reminds me of a sharp Vermont cheddar.

-This recipe indicated four servings, and I did put it in individual dishes, but they were very generous servings; the cost of the dish came in for me at about $2.40 using my strategies.
-One caveat, just like regular mac’n’cheese, it is much better the first day.
+This recipe indicated four servings, and I did put it in individual dishes, but they were very generous servings!
+Just like regular mac’n’cheese, it is much better the first day.
 Cut back the recipe if needed rather than planning for left overs.

 - 2 tablespoons olive oil, plus more for greasing the baking dish